EASE Program for English Language Learners

 Note: Click on the program above to see the specific program requirements for each Associate degree.
 Note the recommended sequence of courses for EASE students may vary from what appears on the program pages.

 The EASE Journey

-The journey begins with the Summer EASE Academy.
+The EASE journey begins with the August Bridge Semester.
 This is an opportunity for students to be introduced to Monroe College and the EASE program.
 It also provides an opportunity to evaluate a prospective student’s readiness to succeed as a matriculated college student.
 The focus is on skills in reading, writing, grammar, conversation, and critical thinking.
 The goal is to ensure students have the potential to succeed in college-level coursework with all the support services provided by the EASE Program.
 Upon demonstrating the required level of proficiency, students are enrolled in the associate degree program of choice.
 Once students have earned their associate’s degree, they may be eligible to transition into a bachelor’s degree program.